EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Tags: Focus
 Description: You point to your target and condemn it's sins.
 On successfull Spell test you deal 1 *Wound* of fire damage and apply Lesser burning 2 status.
 On failed save you don't apply Lesser burning x status.
 For each additional *Action token* you increase Status effect step of Lesser burning x by 1.
-For each spell level above 2nd you increase damage by 2 *Wound*s.
+for each spell slot above 2nd you increase damage by 2 *Wound*s.
 If casted with spell slot of 5th level you change Lesser burning x to Burning x.
 You can *Focus* on this spell to not lower it's status this round.

-### Clear emotions
+## Clear emotions

 Actions: 2
 Upcastable: No